 If you are required to live on campus, you must complete a housing and dining services contract and submit a $200 housing deposit.
 The most important aspect to remember is that the contract is binding for the entire academic year in which it is submitted.
 Be sure to read and familiarize yourself with the contract terms, dates, and deadlines.

-All undergraduate students with fewer than two academic years (six quarters, full-time enrollment) in the residence halls must reside in University-owned housing and participate in the associated mandatory meal plan.
+All undergraduate students with fewer than two academic years (six quarters/four semesters, full-time enrollment) in the residence halls must reside in university-owned housing and participate in the associated mandatory meal plan.
 Students enrolled for summer school are bound by the same guidelines.

 Contract Submission Date